Aman Hakim Khan

+Aman Hakim Khan (born 23 November 1996) is an Indian cricketer.
+He is an all-rounder who bats right-handed and bowls right-arm medium pace.
+Khan represents Pondicherry in domestic cricket and Chennai Super Kings in the Indian Premier League.

+Career

-Aman Khan (born 23 November 1996) is an Indian cricketer.
-He received education from Avalon Heights International School He made his List A debut on 9 March 2021, for Mumbai in the 2020–21 Vijay Hazare Trophy.
+Khan made his List A debut on 9 March 2021, for Mumbai in the 2020–21 Vijay Hazare Trophy.
 He made his Twenty20 debut on 4 November 2021, for Mumbai in the 2021–22 Syed Mushtaq Ali Trophy.

-In February 2022, Khan was bought by Kolkata Knight Riders in the auction for the 2022 Indian Premier League (IPL) tournament.
-He played a single match for the side during the 2022 season, and in November 2022 was traded to the Delhi Capitals in exchange for Shardul Thakur ahead of the 2023 auction.
+In February 2022, he was bought by Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.
+He played a single match for the team during the 2022 season, and in November 2022 was traded to the Delhi Capitals in exchange for Shardul Thakur ahead of the 2023 auction.
+In December 2025, he was brought by Chennai Super Kings in the mini auction for IPL 2026.